 1. Pumpkin Pie

-There is no other pumpkin recipe that is more classic or well-loved than pumpkin pie!
+No other pumpkin recipe is more classic or well-loved than pumpkin pie!
 There's a reason it has a permanent spot on everyone's holiday dessert table.

 2. Pumpkin Chocolate Chip Cookies